 Tip #4: Don’t compare yourself with other professionals in your field

 The Problem with the Texas Ethics Rules: None.
 In this case, the rule is fairly clear and not that onerous: don’t state comparisons with other lawyers that cannot be supported with objective, verifiable data.
 This means that most opinions comparing yourself to other lawyers are off limits.
 You can’t say things like “we’re the toughest lawyers in town” or “we’re the best law firm in Texas if you want a big recovery.”
-(Let’s put aside the fact that this rule seems to be routinely ignored.)

 Why This is Actually Good for Lawyers and Other Professionals: Tooting your own horn in comparison with other professionals in your field is not the best use of social media.
 Like the “call to action” discussed above, it sounds too sales pitchy.
 It’s all about you instead of providing valuable information to your audience.
 And talking down other people who do what you do is not a good marketing strategy for professionals.
 As with overstating your role in successful cases, it doesn’t inspire confidence; it just makes you look insecure.